 Virginia Ungar, M.D., IPA President

-"The authors have woven together with rich clinical material and systematically documented how psychoanalysts can illustrate how change takes places in psychoanalysis.
-Their methods are original, rigorous and creative.
-The book is inspirational in that the methodology is uniquely suited to illustrate how psychoanalyst and analysands work together and the subtle, and not so subtle, changes that occur over time through their interactions.
-The material can be studied by many groups of clinicians allowing for replication of ratings allowing an establishment of reliability, Clinicians will recognize vivid accounts of how patients’ grow and change over time.
+"The authors have woven clinical thinking together with rich verbatim material and systematically documented how psychoanalysts can illustrate how change takes places in psychoanalysis.
+Their methods are original, rigorous, and creative.
+The book is inspirational in that the methodology is uniquely suited to illustrate how psychoanalysts and analysands work together and the subtle, and not so subtle, changes that occur over time through their interactions.
+The material can be studied by many groups of clinicians allowing for replication of ratings, which permits an establishment of reliability.
+Clinicians will recognize vivid accounts of how patients grow and change over time.
 Both clinicians and researchers will be impressed by the development of a method that retains the complexity of clinical work.
-The book provides psychoanalysts a way to teach present and future psychoanalysts how to practice and study our field."
+The book provides psychoanalysts with a way to teach present and future psychoanalysts how to practice in, and study, our field."

-Judith L. Kantrowitz PhD, Training and supervising analyst, Boston Psychoanalytic Society and Institute, Author: The Role of the Patient-Analyst March in the Process and Outcome of Psychoanalysis
+Judith L. Kantrowitz, PhD, training and supervising analyst, Boston Psychoanalytic Society and Institute; author of The Role of the Patient-Analyst March in the Process and Outcome of Psychoanalysis